 TIP: Never directly contact wood that is not pressure treated with the concrete or cement blocks/pads.
 The moisture from the concrete can be drawn up into the wood, and after a period of time the wood will rot.
 You can maintain separation using PT spacers like we did or use an appropriate gasket made from soft plastic or foam.

 Initially we used 4 cinder blocks on each pad (2 on top of 2) but we found that was a little too high to our liking.

 Getting the ground perfectly level is critical in ensuring the remainder of the structure is level, won’t shift, and allows for every beam, board and joist to line up perfectly.

 My Wife helping level out the ground.
-Nothing better than including the whole family in our cabin build 🙂

-We used 16ft 2×8’s quadruped up to make up the three main beams that will support the floor joist.
+We used 16ft long 2×8’s quadruped up to make up the three main beams that will support the floor joist.

 Below: These are the 9 footings that will support the three main support beams.

 Each of the three main support beams are free floating on their respective cement block without anchoring them down.

 This allows for the footing to shift (with the change in seasonal temps) “if” that happens at all.
 If the beam was anchored to the footing, and one footing was to shift, the cabin could experience a shearing force and may cause a weak point in the footing and/or structure.